NellowTCS/CYD-Home/ESP32-2432S022C/PROJECTS.md

 # ESP32-2432S022C Example Projects

-The ESP32-2432S022C board is a powerful platform for creating interactive projects, thanks to its display, touch controller, SD card support, and speaker.
+The ESP32-2432S022C board is a powerful platform for creating interactive projects, thanks to its **built-in** **ST7789 display**, **CST816S touch controller**, **SD card slot**, and **speaker**.
 Below are some example projects to help you get started.
-These projects leverage the board's features and can be expanded based on your needs.
+These projects leverage the board’s integrated features and can be expanded based on your needs.

 ## Project 1: Display Sensor Data on the Screen

 ### Overview
-Use the ST7789 display to show real-time sensor data, such as temperature and humidity, using a sensor like the DHT11 or BME280.
+Use the **built-in ST7789 display** to show real-time sensor data, such as temperature and humidity, from an external sensor like the DHT11 or BME280.

 ### Requirements
-- ESP32-2432S022C board
+- ESP32-2432S022C board (with built-in ST7789 display)
-- DHT11 or BME280 sensor
+- DHT11 or BME280 sensor (external)
 - Arduino IDE with ESP32 support
 - Libraries: `TFT_eSPI` (for the display), `DHT` or `Adafruit_BME280`

 ### Steps
 1. **Connect the Sensor**:
    - Connect the DHT11/BME280 to a free GPIO (e.g., GPIO23 for data).
-   - Power the sensor with 3.3V and GND.
+   - Power the sensor with 3.3V and GND from the board.
 2. **Set Up the Display**:
    - Install the `TFT_eSPI` library in Arduino IDE.
    - Configure `User_Setup.h` in the library for the ST7789 display (set resolution to 240x320, adjust pin definitions as per the [Pinout Documentation](PINOUT.md)).
 3. **Write the Code**:
-   - Initialize the display and sensor.
+   - Initialize the built-in display and sensor.
    - Read sensor data every few seconds and display it on the screen.
    ```cpp
    #include <TFT_eSPI.h>